breakerspace/weaponizing-censors/README.md

 This repository contains submodules for our two forks of ZMap, a submodule to the main [Geneva](https://github.com/Kkevsterrr/geneva) repository containing the plugin used to identify the amplifying sequences, and processing scripts for analyzing scan results.

 Amplification attacks are not the only way that censors pose a threat to those living outside their borders.
-See our concurrent work from WOOT 2021 on [weaponizing censors for availability attacks](https://geneva.cs.umd.edu/papers/woot21-weaponizing-availability.pdf) and it's [code repository](https://github.com/breakerspace/weaponizing-residual-censorship/).
+See our concurrent work from WOOT 2021 on [weaponizing censors for availability attacks](https://geneva.cs.umd.edu/papers/woot21-weaponizing-availability.pdf) and its [repository](https://github.com/breakerspace/weaponizing-residual-censorship/).

 ## 📝 Abstract